Fiber wall art & tabletop sculptures by Paige Houghton

-The three dimensional fiber art vessels and panes created by local artisan Paige Houghton have been compared to both blown and fused glass artwork.
-Her artwork is truly unique and always spectacular burst of colors and highlights.
+The three dimensional fiber art sculptured “vessels” and window “panes” created by local artisan Paige Houghton have been compared to both blown and fused glass artwork.

-Mountain Made is happy to present her interview as part of our series “Inside the Artist’s Studio.”
+Mountain Made gallery is happy to share her thoughts and artistic viewpoints as part of our continuing series “Inside the Artist’s Studio.”

 As a child, what did you want to do when you grew up?